 Museum staff and Trust are not able to disclose information from documents that have been prepared primarily for the consideration of Cabinet, as they are considered to be Cabinet in Confidence.
-This requirement applies to both the Preliminary Business Case and the Final Business Case.
+This requirement applies to both the Preliminary Business Case, Final and Extended Business Case.

 For further information on the role of Cabinet in NSW Government, please refer to the Department of Premier and Cabinet (DPC): http://www.dpc.nsw.gov.au/programs_and_initiatives/cabinet_in_nsw .